alielw/APS-NGS-day2-PM/README.md

         wc -l htseqCounts/htseq.merged.txt

 * The downstream analyses we will perform next in R on the desktop.
 Copy the merged read count file onto your desktop.
-You need to open a new terminal window to do this.

-        cd Desktop

-        scp $USER@sharc.shef.ac.uk:/fastdata/$USER/DE/htseqCounts/htseq.merged.txt .
+        /fastdata/$USER/DE/htseqCounts/htseq.merged.txt

 ---